-Using semantic fields to create an atmosphere
+Using semantic fields to create a gothic atmosphere

 I can use semantic fields to create a restrictive atmosphere.